mahoney1/docs/commercialpaper-report-deltas.md

 Note that once you've pasted this into VSCode, the `ESLinter` will again report a problem in the `Problems` pane.
 You can easily rectify the formatting issues by in the problems pane at the bottom by choosing `right-click....` then  `Fix all auto-fixable issues` - likewise, it will remove all trailing spaces if any are reported (ref. line number reported).

-2. Once you've completed the formatting task, and ensuring there are no more 'problems' at the bottom, you can hit CONTROL + S to save your file.
+2. Once you've completed the formatting task, and ensuring there are no more 'problems' at the bottom, you can hit CONTROL and S to save your file.

 OK - lets move on to getting this new contract functionality, out on the blockchain to replace the older version !

 ## Step 3.
 Upgrade our Smart Contract version using IBP VScode Extension, Instantiate new edition

-1. First, we need to update the version for our contract.
-Update the `package.json` file - ie add a dependency name (see below), and change the version in preparation for the contract upgrade.
+1. First, we need to update the version number for our contract.
+To do this, update the `package.json` file, and change the version in preparation for the contract upgrade.
 Click on the `package.json` file in Explorer, and:

   - change the `version` to "0.0.3"
   - hit CONTROL and S to save it.

 2. Next, click on the Source Control sidebar icon and click the `tick` icon to commit, with a message of 'adding queries' and hit ENTER.

-We're now ready to upgrade our smart contract, using the IBP VSCode extension.
+We're now ready to upgrade our existing smart contract package, using the IBP VSCode extension.

 3. Click on the `IBM Blockchain Platform` sidebar icon and under 'Smart Contract Packages' choose to 'Add new package' and you'll see that version '0.0.3' becomes the latest edition of `papercontract'.